msaelices/ultibot/README.md

 # Ultibot

-Ultimate Frisbee Chatbot, made with FastAPI and Vue.js
+Ultimate Frisbee Chatbot, made with langchain and the GPT LLM

 ## Set-up